syedumerahmedcode/primefaces/README.md

 **Notes:**

-_JSF & PrimeFaces & Spring tutorial - Part 1_
+_JSF & PrimeFaces & Spring tutorial - Part 1: Hello World JSF _

 - In case web.xml is not present in the project, it can be generated via Deployment Descriptor: primefaces ---> Generate Deployment Descriptor Stub.